-- (1) In any case in which an attorney-general declines to prosecute for an alleged offence- - (a) any private person who proves some substantial and peculiar interest in the issue of the trial arising out of some injury which he individually suffered in consequence of the commission of the said offence; - (b) a husband, if the said offence was committed in respect of his wife; - (c) the wife or child or, if there is no wife or child, any of the next of kin of any deceased person, if the death of such person is alleged to have been caused by the said offence; or may, subject to the provisions of section $\underline{9}$, either in person or by a legal representative, institute and conduct a prosecution in respect of such offence in any court competent to try that offence.
+- (1) In any case in which an attorney-general declines to prosecute for an alleged offence- - (a) any private person who proves some substantial and peculiar interest in the issue of the trial arising out of some injury which he individually suffered in consequence of the commission of the said offence; - (b) a husband, if the said offence was committed in respect of his wife; - (c) the wife or child or, if there is no wife or child, any of the next of kin of any deceased person, if the death of such person is alleged to have been caused by the said offence; or - (d) the legal guardian or curator of a minor or lunatic, if the said offence was committed against his ward.

+may, subject to the provisions of section 9, either in person or by a legal representative, institute and conduct a prosecution in respect of such offence in any court competent to try that offence.